Glazing Pottery Dip, Drip, and Brush | Pottery Glazing Tips

 Dip glazing is the easiest way to glaze your Pottery, especially when working on large amounts of ceramics at a time.
 There is no exact way to dip, and you can get creative, but brush glazing is less limited.

 Dripping is a fun way to add a cool look to your Pottery.
-If you make the drips yourself or the kiln does, they are both great ways to drip decorate.
+If you make the drips yourself or if the kiln does, both are great ways to drip decorate.

 Glaze Brushing presents endless possibilities.
 Your imagination is the limit.
 If you follow the few golden rules, your Pottery will have your own unique look.

-I like all 3 ways of glazing.
-If you choose all or one way to apply your glaze, make sure you enjoy it and keep making that beautiful Pottery.
+I like all 3 glazing methods.
+If you choose to apply your glaze all or in one way, make sure you enjoy it and keep making that beautiful Pottery.